ZhangNingSAU/Spring-2021-CSCI-480-Machine-Learning/Homework/HW3.md

 ~~~~

 # Note:
-+ Use accuracy as the metric in Q2
++ Use accuracy as the metric in Q2.
-+ Use precision and recall/sensitivity as the metrics in Q3
++ Use precision and recall/sensitivity as the metrics in Q3.
-+ Use F1-score as the metric in Q4
++ Use F1-score as the metric in Q4.
++ Use cross validation for one model(you can choose any one).
 + Bonus: Plot the ROC curve and cacluate AUC for each model(15 points).

 # Step 1: Please complete Q1-14